People’s Climate March Announced By Activists

 “We made visible the depth and breadth of concern about the climate crisis and the role the U.S. must play in meeting that crisis,” the activists said about their 2014 march.
 “We gave life to our understanding that our fight is a struggle for justice: securing climate justice means a commitment to the fights for economic and racial justice.”

 So far, the movement has a significant backing, with people from many organizations offering their support.
-Denise Abdul-Rahman, NAACP Indiana executive board member and state chair, said they will be standing with the people and the People’s Climate Movement.
+Denise Abdul-Rahman, NAACP Indiana executive board member and state chair, said they would be standing with the people and the People’s Climate Movement.

 RSVP — Unite against Trump in his first 100 days with the People’s Climate Movement https://t.co/Evc8loklJs pic.twitter.com/U5OEJVEA87